In This Section

 Leaders who surround themselves with an ocean of nodding acquiescence are liable to run into icebergs.
 In order to discover issues while they're still small and encourage team members at all levels to propose creative solutions and challenge ingrained ideas, leaders should navigate their teams towards a culture of candor and away from blind agreement.

-"The danger of surrounding yourself with 'yes' people is that often those people are telling you what they think you want to hear versus what they actually think," said Kim Scott, author of Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanitybased in the US's San Francisco Bay Area.
+"The danger of surrounding yourself with 'yes' people is that often those people are telling you what they think you want to hear versus what they actually think," said Kim Scott, author of Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanitybased in the San Francisco Bay Area.
 "If you haven't created a culture of psychological safety on your team, chances are people aren't going to feel empowered to challenge you when you're wrong, which can lead to disastrous consequences."

 Martin was working as a financial manager for a construction company during the years leading up to the 2008 Great Recession, and she could see from her projections that the organization was highly susceptible to any changes in the industry.
 She believes that her ability to have uncomfortable conversations with the general manager about challenges facing the organization allowed them to make hard decisions that helped avoid the worst of the crisis.